Samnji/Hacking_Scripts/README.md

 # Hacking_Scripts
-These are some of the python scripts that i use to hack with
+These are some of the python scripts that i use to pentest with